ffund/real-time-embedded-systems-lab/5-timing-interrupts/README.md

 random number using the LEDs on the board.
 To generate a value, you must shake the board.
 The number will be displayed when you stop shaking the board.

+You can see a video of my digital dice implementation on [YouTube](http://youtu.be/38gIszeC3nY).

 The state machine for this application is:

 ![SM](http://i.imgur.com/UpKbFln.png)